-"I Contaminated Your Machine With A Virus" is another email spam campaign designed to extort recipients.
-Cyber criminals send thousands of email letters with deceptive messages stating that they've infected victim's computers and recorded embarrassing material.
-These persons threat to send recorded video to all victim's contacts in a demanded ransom is not paid.
-However, be aware that all this is a mere scam.
+"I Contaminated Your Machine With A Virus" is another spam email campaign designed to extort recipients.
+Cyber criminals send thousands of emails with deceptive messages stating that they have infected the victim's computer and recorded compromising material.
+These people threaten to send the recorded video to all of the victim's contacts unless a ransom is paid.
+This is a scam.

-Emails from "I Contaminated Your Machine With A Virus" spam campaign claim that some cyber criminal has injected malware into the system when recipient was watching some kind of adult video.
-It is also noted he has stolen all personal data and recorded victim masturbating via the webcam.
-All these claims are followed by a threat: it is stated that the video will be sent to all victim's contacts if a ransom of $480 in Bitcoins is not paid.
-Recipient has 25 hours to submit the payment.
-If he does so, all the material will be deleted.
-Nevertheless, as mentioned above, this is a simple scam.
-Cyber criminals send such emails to hundreds of thousands of users hoping that someone will fall for it.
-Unfortunately, they often succeed to trick unsuspecting users (especially those who lack knowledge in cyber security) and generate a lot of money.
-Such spam campaigns are very simple, yet beneficial.
-For this reason, the amount of such campaigns always was huge and it still is growing by the day.
-If you've ever received emails stating that someone has infected your computer, stolen data, or something like that, then simply ignore them, because its simply a fraud.
+Emails from the "I Contaminated Your Machine With A Virus" spam campaign claim that cyber criminals have injected malware into the system when the recipient was supposedly watching an adult video.
+It is also stated all personal data has been stolen and a video recorded via the webcam of the victim masturbating.
+These claims are followed by a threat stating that the video will be sent to all of the victim's contacts unless a ransom of $480 in Bitcoins is paid.
+The recipient has 25 hours to submit payment.
+If payment is made, all material will supposedly be deleted.
+This is simply a scam.
+Cyber criminals send these emails to hundreds of thousands of users hoping that some will fall for it.
+Unfortunately, they often succeed in tricking unsuspecting users (especially those who lack knowledge in cyber security) and generating revenue.
+These spam campaigns are very simple, and yet beneficial for criminals.
+The number of these campaigns is large and growing daily.
+If you receive email messages stating that someone has infected your computer, stolen data or similar, simply ignore them, since they are fraudulent.

-"I Contaminated Your Machine With A Virus" shares many similarities with dozens of other email spam campaigns, such as "You May Not Know Me", "I'll Begin With The Most Important", "I Hacked Your Device", "Services Which Actually I Sell In Darknet", and many others.
-These spam campaigns are also used to extort money from their recipients.
-However, there's another type of campaigns that are used to proliferate various viruses.
-These come with malicious attachments that, once opened, infiltrate malware into the system.
+"I Contaminated Your Machine With A Virus" shares many similarities with dozens of other spam campaigns, such as "You May Not Know Me", "I'll Begin With The Most Important", "I Hacked Your Device", "Services Which Actually I Sell In Darknet", etc. These spam campaigns are also used to extort money from recipients, however, other campaigns are used to proliferate viruses.
+These are delivered with malicious attachments that, once opened, infiltrate malware into the system.
 In most cases, spam campaigns are used to proliferate trojan-type viruses, such as Adwind, FormBook, Hancitor, AZORult, TrickBot, and many others.
 Some campaigns also proliferate ransomware.
-In any case, however, opening attached files/links is very risky, because presence of such malware may lead to serious privacy issues, as well as financial and data losses.
+In any case, however, opening attached files/links is very risky, since the presence of such malware can lead to serious privacy issues, as well as financial and data losses.

 How do spam campaigns infect computers?